Key Milestones

 Vice Chair:

-The 27th AIRM took place in Brunei Darussalam in November 2024.
+AIRM is a senior-level platform for insurance regulators of the 11 AMS.
+AIRM meets annually in the last quarter of the year.
+The 28th AIRM took place in Siem Reap, Cambodia, in November 2025.
 Established in 1998 under AFMM, AIRM assists the ministers in executing insurance cooperation, advises on approaches and areas for collaboration, implements ministerial decisions on insurance matters, and undertakes related tasks.
 AIRM also works closely with the private sector via the ASEAN Insurance Council (AIC); the annual AIRM features meetings such as:

 - AIC & AIC-AIRM Joint Plenary